blacky11111/OpenMFC/README.md

 # OpenMFC
-Allows Linux/Mac user to compile cpp program created using Microsoft Foundation Class (MFC) natively, without modifying the source code.
+This library allows Linux/Mac user to compile cpp program created using Microsoft Foundation Class (MFC) natively, without modifying the source code.
 This would allow testing MFC program in Linux/Mac.